 Bumped Up Brunette

-A close-up that further proves this needs to be your next hair color.
-This color is a more subtle take on the red ombré trend.
+A more subtle take on the red ombré trend, this close-up further proves this needs to be your next hair color.

 Fade to Peach

 Dark roots give way to pieces of red that fade to bright peach.
 To keep your hair shiny after coloring, work in a few drops of Moroccanoil Treatment ($32) after styling.

 Shades of red, magenta and blonde are expertly woven into her darker hair for an edgy and totally Instagram-worthy look.
 To keep your red color extra vibrant, Bryant says to "add a bit of your red color into your shampoo," with Manic Panic's Hair Dye in Rock and Roll Red ($10).

 This grungy red ombré embraces the '90s vibe.
 As a bonus, it requires little upkeep, as it grows out nicely.
 Wash with Madison Reed's Red Revive Plus Refresh Hair Color Set ($42) to prevent your hair from fading.

 These twists and that reddish-orange ombré are perfection.